AMD expands low-power chip technology licensing deal

 The new license provides more room for AMD to customize its chip architecture and differentiate its products from others based on ARM technology.

-The Sunnyvale, California, company is planning this year to launch low-power server chips based on ARM technology to compete in data centres against Intel Corp's (INTC.O) high-end Xeon processors.
+The Sunnyvale, California, company is planning this year to launch low-power server chips based on ARM technology to compete in data centers against Intel Corp's high-end Xeon processors.
 Those chips will use off-the-shelf technology licensed from ARM in a previous agreement.

 "We're well on our way to developing our own ARM cores," AMD Senior Vice President Lisa Su said at a news conference.